SirBiggusDickus/BseriesOptimizor.py/README.md

 - matplotlib
 - os (standard library)
 - numpy
-use the bash below with pip for installing the following dependency's:
+use the bash below with pip for installing the following dependency's -pip
--pip
 -gekko
 -amplpy